tlovett1/custom-contact-forms/README.md

   You most likely have a theme or plugin conflict.
 Try deactivating other plugins and activating a default theme.
 If forms still won't save, please create an issue.

-* __When I save, delete, or edit a form, I get a HTTP 501 error.
-What should I do?__

-  CCF uses RESTful HTTP verbs such as PUT and DELETE.
-If your web server does not support those HTTP requests, the plugin will not work.
-You will need to contact your host to resolve this.

 * __Form mail is not getting emailed to me.
 What's wrong?__

   CCF relies on default WordPress email functionality.
 If CCF email is not sending, most likely no WordPress email is